Yuss76A/Highway-to-Rent/README.md

 #### User Stories Information

 * Initially, I outlined high-level user stories to guide the overall structure and features of the project, focusing on the main functionalities users would need.
 As I progressed, I created more detailed, specific user stories in GitHub to break down those broader goals into actionable tasks and edge cases, helping to refine the development process and ensure a thorough understanding of each component.

+#### Additional Note on User Stories

+Some of the user stories from this section are also found in the "User Stories" section of the backend README—they concern backend functionalities like data management, APIs, and security.
+I chose to keep these stories in the frontend README as well to provide a complete overview of the features I developed.

+It's important to understand that the backend supports and manages these core features, which enable the frontend to function properly.
+I didn't remove or duplicate them; instead, I kept them to give a clear picture of both how the frontend interacts with the backend and the overall development process.

 ### Agile Aproach